NanoComp/meep/doc/docs/Python_User_Interface.md

 —The center of the flux region (no default).

 **`size` [`Vector3`]**
 —The size of the flux region along each of the coordinate axes.
-Default is (0,0,0); a single point.
+Default is `(0,0,0)`; a single point.

 **`direction` [`direction` constant ]**
-—The direction in which to compute the flux (e.g. `meep.X`, `meep.Y`, etcetera).
+—The direction in which to compute the flux (e.g. `mp.X`, `mp.Y`, etcetera).
 Default is `AUTOMATIC`, in which the direction is determined by taking the normal direction if the flux region is a plane (or a line, in 2d).
 If the normal direction is ambiguous (e.g. for a point or volume), then you *must* specify the `direction` explicitly (not doing so will lead to an error).

 **`weight` [`complex`]**
 —A weight factor to multiply the flux by when it is computed.
 Default is 1.0.